cyberark/conjur-authn-k8s-client/helm/conjur-config-cluster-prep/README.md

    - __(OPTIONAL)__ Existing ServiceAccount to reuse for Conjur authentication:\
-     If a Conjur-related ServiceAccount already exists in the Namespace to which you intend to deploy this Helm chart (for example, if you're using the same Namespace to which Conjur OSS has been deployed, and you'd like to reuse the existing Conjur ServiceAccount), then you have the option of simply reusing that ServiceAccount.
+     If a Conjur-related ServiceAccount already exists in the Namespace to which you intend to deploy this Helm chart (for example, if you're using the same Namespace to which Conjur Open Source has been deployed, and you'd like to reuse the existing Conjur ServiceAccount), then you have the option of simply reusing that ServiceAccount.